Frequently Asked Questions

 when referring you pre-transition?

-cultural norm.
-The norm that has emerged over the last several years is
+cultural norm—and the one that’s emerged over the last several years

 always use someone’s current name and gender, even when referring